Section 43B(h) Of Income Tax Act: Applicability, Date, Limit, Example

 MSME Section 43B(h): New MSME 45 Days Payment Rule

-The newly added clause (h) states that any sum payable by the assessee to a Micro & Small Enterprise beyond the time limit specified in Section 15 of the MSMED Act shall be allowed as a deduction only in the previous year in which the sum has been actually paid (irrespective of the accounting method employed).
+The newly added clause (h) states that any sum paid by an assessee to a Micro & Small Enterprise beyond the time limit specified in Section 15 of the MSMED Act shall be allowed as a deduction only in the previous year in which the sum has been actually paid (irrespective of the accounting method employed).

 MSME Turnover Limit